r-wein/Evolutionary-Computing-Java/README.md

 ## Program Sample
 ![EC System Demo Java](ECJava-2.gif)

-The stream of numbers shown is the fitness value of the most fit individual in the current generation.
+The numbers shown above the results are the fitness values of the most fit individuals in each generation.

 ## About this Project
 ### Origin